caizhipeng666/Live-and-Learn/模块运用/concurrent.futures.md

 ---|---
 ALL_COMPLETED|The function will return when all futures finish or are cancelled FIRST_COMPLETED|The function will return when any future finishes or is cancelled.
-FIRST_EXCEPTION|The function will return when any future finishes by raising an exception.
-If no future raises an exception then it is equivalent to ALL_COMPLETED.
+FIRST_EXCEPTION|The function will return when any future finishes by raising an exception.If no future raises an exception then it is equivalent to ALL_COMPLETED.

 # Example
 ```python